lecfab/rescience-gorder/README.md

 ## Quick guide
-`$ git clone https://github.com/lecfab/rescience-gorder.git` to clone the repository locally.
+* `$ git clone https://github.com/lecfab/rescience-gorder.git` to clone the repository locally.

-`$ git clone https://github.com/lecfab/pmu-tools.git` to download a wrapper for linux perftools.
+* `$ git clone https://github.com/lecfab/pmu-tools.git` to download a wrapper for linux perftools.

+* Download datasets in `datasets/dl/` and use `datasets/normalise.py` to match the edgelist format.
+Note that _epinion_ is readily available for quick testing.

-`$ cd src` to enter the folder with executables.
+* `$ cd src` to enter the folder with executables.

-`$ make` to compile the C++ code.
+* `$ make` to compile the C++ code.
 Use `$ make mrproper` to remove compiled files to obtain a cleaner directory.

-`$ ./run-window.sh` to tune window size in Gorder.
+* `$ ./run-window.sh` to tune window size in Gorder.

-`$ ./run-annealing.sh` to tune simulated annealing for MinLA and MinLogA.
+* `$ ./run-annealing.sh` to tune simulated annealing for MinLA and MinLogA.

-`$ ./run-cache.sh` to measure the runtime of all orders and algorithms on all datasets.
+* `$ ./run-cache.sh` to measure the runtime of all orders and algorithms on all datasets.

 ## Tools and versions
 The C++ code uses 2014 standard library and is compiled with GCC 9.3.
 Flags are managed by [CLI11 1.9.1](https://github.com/CLIUtils/CLI11) (included in the code).
 The makefile has been tested with GNU Make 4.2.1.
 Visualisation tools use Python 3.8.5 and plotly.js v1.58.4.
 The system used for development is Linux 5.4 with Ubuntu 20.04.1.